maetyu-d/fabric/README.md

 ## Compile Model

-Fabric should be compiled before playback.

-Do not parse or interpret script text inside the audio callback.
+Fabric compiles before playback and does not parse or interpret script text inside the audio callback.

-The processing model should be:
+The processing model is:

 1. Parse source text into an AST.
 2. Validate module names, properties, and references.